From Marx to Spinoza: Affect, Ideology, Materiality

 March 2nd 2024 17:30 GMT

-In this session we will be joined by Tracie Matysik to discuss the very idea of a Spinozan philosophy beyond the writings of Baruch Spinoza himself.
+In this session we will be joined by Tracie Matysik to discuss the very idea of a Spinozan philosophy beyond the writings of Baruch Spinoza himself, and particular in the work of Marx .
 To what extent is there a consistent tradition of materialist monism that can be traced back to Spinoza and necessarily or possibly informs historical materialism?
-Deleuze called Spinoza this ‘Christ of philosophers’ – is he really?
-What does that mean, and to what extent is this a retroactive construction?
-Does it matter?
+What is the nature of the Marx / Spinoza Encounter?

 March 23rd 2024 17:30 GMT